rabbitmq/rabbitmq-website/site/lazy-queues.md

 ### Configuration using policy

-To specify a queue mode using a policy, add the key `queue-length` to a policy definition, e.g.:
+To specify a queue mode using a policy, add the key `queue-mode` to a policy definition, e.g.:

 <table>
   <tr>